Song1940/Fliexi_clique/README.md

 ### Peeling algorithm for the flexi-clique
 - Input parameters
-  - Path of the graph data
+  - Path of the graph data
   - $\tau$

 - Then the size of the flexi-clique and nodes containted in are saved.